Customise Consent Preferences

 The start of the hike wasn’t that bad.
 It felt adventurous, and I was enjoying it.
 I psyched myself and geared up, which helped keep me warm.
 We were cruising through bushes and trees, and it felt peaceful, breathing in the fresh air.

-Right in front of me was a long, steep mountain trail with mini stairs.
+Just when we came out of the trees, I stood in awe.
+Right in front of us was a long, steep mountain trail with mini stairs.
 From where I stood, I couldn’t see the end of it.

 The self-motivating phase